ranger9/cc3000-basestation/cc3000_basestation_PHP/_readme.txt

 1) Connect your CC3000 module and Arduino Uno, and run some of the Adafruit-supplied example sketches to make sure the CC3000 works and can connect to your WiFi network.

 2) Locate the web host you'll use to host the Base Station PHP files.
-Make a note of the following information about the web hos:
+Make a note of the following information about the web host:
 	-- Website host name or IP address (example: "yourhost.net" or "192.168.1.100") -- Name of the host's mySQL server
 		(often this will be the same as the host name, but not always.)